 Latest News on COVID-19

-On Wednesday, March 25th, the United States Senate reached a deal that is expected to advance legislation known as the CARES Act, a stimulus package that includes approximately $2 trillion in aid to help the U.S. address the economic damage done by spread of the coronavirus.
+On Friday, March 27th, President Trump signed into law legislation known as the CARES Act, a stimulus package that includes approximately $2 trillion in aid address the economic damage done by spread of the coronavirus.

 Key provisions of the stimulus include:

 - Direct payments to Americans of $1,200 with an additional $500 for each child.
-The payments are phased out for Americans making more than $75,000 per year and could be sent as soon as April 6th.
+The payments are phased out for Americans making more than $75,000 per year and are expected to hit bank accounts within two to three weeks.

 - More than $350 billion for new small business retention loans that will be forgiven if workers are retained.